Kartik114/Sorting-Visualizer/README.md

 ## How to Run:
-You can run the cpp file available here in a code editor like Microsoft Visual studio one you download the project.
+You can run the cpp file available here in a code editor like Microsoft Visual studio once you download the project.
 Though you need special library called SDL for the code to function properly.
 I recommend you follow  Lazy Foo' Productions' tutorial to setup SDL2 Library.
 PLEASE NOTE THAT the tutorial follows to setup SDL2 32-bit library but to run Sorting Visualizer, you have to use the 64-bit library.
 Just use x86_64-w64-mingw32